 and low-cost access for families with children

-• A community where children and youth are valued community members and actively contribute their time, ideas and perspectives to civic life
+• A community where children and youth are valued members and actively contribute their time, ideas and perspectives to civic life

 • A community that promotes social connectedness, where children and youth feel safe, have freedom of movement, green space and opportunities for play and imagination